Best Places to Retire in Portugal

 Sines

-Perched on the tip of the Sines cape, this beautiful seaside fishing village is just 150km from Lisbon.
+Perched on the tip of the Sines cape, this beautiful seaside village is just 150km from Lisbon.
 The weather in Sines is fairly mild year-round but can get windy due to its exposed position.
 Sines is also home to the famous Portuguese explorer Vasco de Gama.

 Elvas

 Lying right on the border with Spain, Elvas is the most fortified region of Portugal due to the historical threat of invasion.
-This makes Elvas a marvel to look at, and a worthwhile place to visit.
-There are many less tourists visiting Elvas due to its position, so far over towards Spain, and this might be a bonus point to you in your choice of a place to retire.
+This makes Elvas a marvel to look at and a worthwhile place to visit.
+There are many fewer tourists visiting Elvas due to its position, so far over towards Spain, and this might be a bonus point to you in your choice of a place to retire.

 Lagos